Sonal Setya, Tushar Madaan, Bal Kishen Razdan, Mamta Farswan and Sushama Talegaonkar* Pages 902 - 912 ( 11 )

 Nanoemulsion, tacrine hydrochloride, bioavailability, in vivo, histological, shelf life.

-School of Pharmacy, Sharda University, Greater Noida, Uttar Pradesh, Department of Pharmaceutics, School of Pharmaceutical Education & Research, Jamia Hamdard, New Delhi, Uttrakhand Technical University, Dehradun, Uttrakhand, School of Pharmaceutical Sciences and Applied Chemistry, Sardar Bhagwan Singh Post Graduate Institute of Biomedical Sciences & Research, Balawala, Dehradun, Uttrakhand, Department of Pharmaceutics, School of Pharmaceutical Education & Research, Jamia Hamdard, New Delhi
+School of Pharmacy, Sharda University, Greater Noida, Uttar Pradesh, Department of Pharmaceutics, School of Pharmaceutical Education & Research, Jamia Hamdard, New Delhi, Uttrakhand Technical University, Dehradun, Uttrakhand, School of Pharmaceutical Sciences and Applied Chemistry, Sardar Bhagwan Singh Post Graduate Institute of Biomedical Sciences & Research, Balawala, Dehradun, Uttrakhand, Department of Pharmaceutics, Delhi Pharmaceutical Sciences and Research University, Pushp Vihar, New Delhi